witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 For a new user to Ubuntu with a fresh install, it does not take long to set up the minimum tools to work collaboratively on a project managed under git, and this setup is mindful of a usable workflow.

 This workflow could be improved significantly with a couple more steps.
-The next steps I would take would be to setup SSH to handle my Github authentication.
+The next step would be setup SSH to handle Github authentication.
 Then, I would remap the ```caps lock``` key to be another ```ctrl``` key.
 That's my happy-place for a basic workflow setup.

-_